Ferroxius/Palette/README.md

 - Texture overhaul series from various authors such as AgentW and Clemus
 - NAT 3 Weathers and Kauz ENB
 - Environmental additions courtesy of mods such as Unmarked Locations and Northern Scenery
-- Fabled Forests and Veydosebrom covering most flora
+- Happy Little Trees and Veydosebrom covering most flora
 - Major city overhauls.
 Each hold capital and minor settlement has a unique identity in its architecture

 ### Gameplay
 - Utilisation of Skyrim Redone for reworked vanilla systems
-- Complementary mods such as magelock and mortal enemies
+- Complementary mods such as mortal enemies
 - Skyrim Realistic Conquering to facilitate world feedback to the player
 - Some restrictions on movement to encourage utilisation of mechanics such as horses